w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/10-streaming.md

 # [AWS Snowmobile](https://youtu.be/8vQmTZTq7nw?t=60) {background-video="https://youtu.be/8vQmTZTq7nw?t=60&autoplay=1"}

-What if we have exabyte of data?
+What if we have exabytes of data?

 - $10^3$ KB (kilobyte)
 - $10^6$ MB (megabyte)